 By understanding how this condition progresses, today’s hair restoration and transplant specialists or surgeons can create a customized hair loss treatment plan that is tailored to the specific needs of the patient.
 Basically, the plan helps compensate the patient for any predictable future changes as their hair loss progresses.
 So as you can see, hair restoration or transplant surgery is compensatory rather than preventative.

-Fortunately, there are some non-surgical procedures or treatments that can help such as low level laser therapy, Propecia, and Rogaine Foam.
-If on the other hand, your condition is significant, a restorative or transplant procedure may be the right solution for your specific needs.
+If your condition is significant, a restorative or transplant procedure may be the right solution for your specific needs.
 With some patients, additional procedures may be required in order to experience optimum results.